adriano-machado/rocket-shoes/README.md

 - And another bunch of packages....

 ## :information_source: How To Use
-####  - The mobile app only runs on Android! -
 To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js v10.16][nodejs] or higher + [Yarn v1.13][yarn] or higher installed on your computer.
-You'll also need to setup and run a Postgres and a Redis database and insert the access informations into a .env file, based on a .env.example file that is provided in the backend folder.

 From your command line:

 ```bash